aniketGhetla/Football/README.md

 ## Output Image

-Here’s a snapshot from the tracking and formation detection system:
+Here’s a snapshot of the ouput video

 ![Output Image](output_image)